reddyanjali/reddyanjali/README.md

 ### Hi 👋 Welcome to my GitHub profile.

-### My name is Anjali Reddy, student cum Freelance Full Stack Developer.
+### My name is Anjali Reddy, a student cum Freelance Full Stack Developer.
 I'm also an Author of two books, a Micro UI/UX Designer, an Anchor as well as a Micro Choreographer and a YouTuber.

 ### You can check out my portfolio here: https://www.reddyanjali.me .